frame-lang/frame-docs/intermediate_frame/systems.rst

 **#[<domain initalization params>]**.
 Likewise, domain initialization arguments are passed in the system initialization expression list using the special domain initialization argument expression list syntax **#(<domain initalization args>)**.

-The domain initialization parameters are mapped by name to matching domain variables and overrides the default variable initalization values.
+The domain initialization parameters are mapped by name to matching domain variables and override the default variable initalization values.

 .. code-block::